 - diced cucumber

-- 1 –2 tablespoons shallots- very finely diced
+- 1 –2 tablespoons red onion or shallots- very finely diced

 - Lime zest